arabellas-craft/arabellas-craft.github.io/_posts/2025-10-25-common-tea-leaf-symbols.md

 ---
 layout: article
-title: Common Tea Leaf Symbols and Their Meanings
+title: "Tea Leaf Symbols Guide: Build Your Personal Dictionary (Don't Just Memorize Guidebooks)"
 date: 2025-10-26 12:51:01 -0700
 tag: article
-short-description: "Learn tea leaf reading symbols and meanings!
-Discover how to interpret birds, animals, trees & shapes in your cup.
-Beginner-friendly tasseography guide."
+short-description: "Traditional tea leaf symbol dictionaries tell you dog=loyalty, bird=news.
+But the readings that actually resonate?
+They come from YOUR intuition.
+Learn common symbols (birds, trees, shapes) as starting points, then discover how to build your personal tea leaf dictionary.
+For beginners."
 img: "common-tea-leaf-symbols-and-their-meanings.jpg"
 img-text: Photo by Jun Weng on Unsplash
 permalink: common-tea-leaf-symbols-and-their-meanings